WonderFU-Tom/Evolutionary-IOF/README.md

 # Evolutionary IOF
 An Evolutionary Ising Optimization Framework (IOF) based on a physics-inspired Ising system and a hybrid annealing scheme.
 This project is licensed under the terms of the MIT license.
+Please run IOF_run.py to verify the results.

 ## Visualization of the evolution of an Ising spin swarm.